How to Choose the Right Estate Agent

 Not every agent delivers on all of this to the same standard.
 The ones who treat the listing phase as the end of their work, rather than the beginning, tend to produce longer selling times and weaker offers.
 Knowing what you're entitled to expect helps you hold the right agents accountable and identify the wrong ones before you sign.

 Years in the industry, office size, and brand name are poor predictors of how well an agent will perform on your specific property.
-The criteria that consistently matter are:
+The criteria that consistently count are:

 - Recent suburb sales: An agent who has sold multiple properties in your suburb in the past six months understands your buyer pool, knows what comparable stock has achieved, and has a database of buyers already searching in your area.